OwnID/ownid-android-sdk/docs/sdk-direct-integration-view.md

 </details>

 <details open>
-<summary><b>Elite Flow</b></summary>
+<summary><b>Elite</b></summary>

-## Run Elite Flow
+## Run Elite

-To implement passwordless authentication using the Elite Flow in OwnID SDK, follow these three steps:
+To implement passwordless authentication using the Elite in OwnID SDK, follow these three steps:

 1. Create providers.
-1. Start the Elite Flow with event handlers.
+1. Start the Elite with event handlers.

 ### Create Providers